THE TRANSCENDENT HUMANITY

 The nations will walk by its light, and the kings of the earth will bring their splendor into it.
 (Revelation 21:24)

-Each member of the new world of righteousness, from the highest ranking ruler to those of a lower position, will live as a part of Christ: some to a hundredfold extent; some to a sixtyfold extent; and some to a thirtyfold extent.
+Each member of the new world of righteousness, from the highest ranking ruler to those in lower positions, will live as a part of Christ: some to a hundredfold extent, some to a sixtyfold extent, and some to a thirtyfold extent.
 Thus the entire creation will be subject to Christ, and Christ will be subject to the Father.

 For he “has put everything under his feet.”
 Now when it says that “everything” has been put under him, it is clear that this does not include God himself, who put everything under Christ.
 When he has done this, then the Son himself will be made subject to him who put everything under him, so that God may be all in all.
 (I Corinthians 15:27,28)

 When Christ on the cross exclaimed “It is finished,” not only the atonement was completed and finished, the entire adamic creation was completed and finished.